paulhurleyuk/AnalysisWorkflowSkeleton/exampleReport.md

-Example Data Processing Report
+Example Data Processing Report for `2013Feb`
 ========================================================

-This is an R Markdown document built on `2013-02-17 20:52:37`.
+This is an R Markdown document built on `2013-02-18 22:01:17`.
 Markdown is a simple formatting syntax for authoring web pages (click the **MD** toolbar button for help on Markdown).

 When you click the **Knit HTML** button a web page will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: